Frequently Asked Questions

 .....WHAT IS THE BENEFIT OF USING AdoptLink VERSUS NETWORKING MYSELF?

-Firstis the access to a major viable resource of adoption situations.
-The existing AdoptLink networking system currently enjoys professional relationships with qualified adoption professionals throughout the United States, who have potential birthparent access.
+First, is the access to a major viable resource of adoption opportunities.
+The existing AdoptLink networking system currently enjoys professional relationships with qualified adoption professionals throughout the United States, who have potential adoption opportunities.

-Anytime these professionals, primarily private licensed adoption agencies and AAAA adoption attorneys, are working with a qualified adoption situation for which they do not have an appropriate client base of prospective adoptive parents (PAPs), they may ask AdoptLink network the situation and to provide a particular "type" of family - perhaps YOU!
-For instance, perhaps a pregnant birthmother in Iowa with a Caucasian baby desires PAPs who live in Northern California, Unitarian, age 35-40, no children, one stay-at-home parent, willing to share photos and letters.
-It's not likely that her adoption professional can automatically meet her request.
+Anytime these adoption professionals, primarily private licensed adoption agencies and AAAA adoption attorneys, are working with a qualified expectant mother for which they do not have an appropriate client base of prospective adoptive parents (PAPs), they may ask AdoptLink to network the information and to provide a particular "type" of family - perhaps YOU!
+For instance, perhaps an expectant mother in Texas with a Caucasian baby desires PAPs who live in Northern California, Christian, age 35-45, no children, one stay-at-home parent, willing to share photos and letters.

 <Return to Questions>